Badgerati/Pode/README.md

 ## Contributing

 Pull Requests, Bug Reports and Feature Requests are welcome!
+Feel free to help out with Issues and Projects!

-To run the unit tests, run the following command from the root of the repository:
+To run the unit tests, run the following command from the root of the repository (this will auto-install Pester for you):

 ```powershell
 Invoke-Build Test
 ```

+To work on issues you can fork Pode, and then open a Pull Request for approval.
+Pull Requests should be made against the `develop` branch.
+Each Pull Request should also have an appropriate issue created.